wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 **Brief summary for Kibana**

-Now you have three Kibana UI users plus a Kibana server user:
+Now you have two Kibana users:

-- The Kibana server uses the predefined `admin` user from Search Guard.
+- The Kibana server uses the predefined `admin` user from Search Guard (/etc/kibana/kibana.yml).
 - The Kibana UI `wazuhadmin` user can see all and modify `.wazuh` index.

 How it goes in the Wazuh app?